PakitoSec/cyvest/docs/getting-started/quickstart.md

 !!! tip "Context-first mindset"
     Pass incident metadata through `Cyvest(data={...})`.
 Every container, check, and export inherits it so you never lose analyst intent.

+!!! note "Immutable views"
+    `observable_create`, `check_create`, and the DSL handlers return read-only views (`ObservableView`, `CheckView`, …).
+Inspect their attributes freely, but use the Cyvest facade/DSL methods for any updates so the score engine runs automatically.

 ---

 ## 2. Use the fluent DSL for expressiveness {: #using-the-fluent-dsl }